Global Energy Forum at COP28

-George T. Frampton is a distinguished senior fellow and the director of the Transatlantic Climate Policy Initiative at the Atlantic Council Global Energy Center where he manages the Transatlantic Climate Policy Program.
+George T. Frampton is a distinguished senior fellow and the director of the Transatlantic Climate Policy Project at the Atlantic Council Global Energy Center.
 He was a former chair of the White House Council on Environmental Quality (CEQ) and is the co-founder and chief executive officer of the Partnership for Responsible Growth, an organization started in 2015 to build a bipartisan dialogue around carbon pricing as a key element in addressing climate change.

 In 2019, he was the Richard Holbrooke inaugural fellow at the American Academy in Berlin, where he organized and presented at a number of workshops and conferences on the relationship between European and US climate policy.